CONVERTING TO ELECTRIC POWER MEANS FASTER, MORE FREQUENT, AND ENVIRONMENTALLY FRIENDLY RAIL SERVICE FOR THE GREATER TORONTO AREA

 One of the largest and most complex railway upgrades in the world is transforming how people get around in the Greater Toronto and Hamilton area.
 The conversion of GO Transit’s rail network from diesel to electric power is part of an overall $13.5 billion Regional Express Rail program to create a more convenient and integrated transit network.
 The region’s premier public transit service, GO Transit, which is currently operated by the provincial transportation authority Metrolinx, carries more than 70 million combined rail and bus passengers a year.

 Gannett Fleming is providing program management, engineering, environmental, construction, design, and simulation services for the electrification of five of seven GO Transit branch lines.
 Electrification allows GO Transit to offer faster and more frequent service to and from dozens of stations throughout the day, including evenings and weekends.
-It will increase passenger capacity to approximately 127 million by 2029, representing a 142% increase from 2014.
-It also will reduce GO Transit’s greenhouse gas emissions by an estimated 94%.
+It will increase passenger capacity to approximately 127 million by 2029, representing a 142 percent increase from 2014.
+It also will reduce GO Transit’s greenhouse gas emissions by an estimated 94 percent.

 What We Did